Ishank-jn/Docker-Kubernetes-Container-CPU-Utilization/README.md

 Implementing CPU Load goroutine requires the user to call the goroutine from the _main_ file.
 >> go CPULoadCalc()

->> for multi-cpu env divide cpuLoad by cpu count.
+For multi-cpu env divide cpuLoad by cpu count.

 Giving credit where it is due: https://unix.stackexchange.com/questions/450748/calculating-cpu-usage-of-a-cgroup-over-a-period-of-time